Psalm 22: Eastern Orthodox Church

 In the Orthodox Church, the Psalm forms part of the Third Kathisma, which is sung every Sunday (except Pascha) at Matins and at the Third Hour on Wednesdays in Lent, except in the Fifth Week when it is sung at the First Hour.
 The Psalm is also sung at the Royal Hours of Good Friday.

 Musical settings

 The psalm's own heading states that it is to be sung to the tune "Hind of Dawn", in a style apparently known to the original audience, according to the traditional interpretation.
 Heinrich Schütz wrote a settings of a metric paraphrase in German in two parts, "Hört zu ihr Völker in gemein", SWV 118, and "Ich will verkündgen in der Gmein", SWV 119, for the Becker Psalter, published first in 1628.

-The King James Version of verses 7–8 from this chapter is cited as texts in Handel's English-language oratorio Messiah, HWV 56.
+Verses 7 and 8 from this psalm (in the King James Version) are used in the text of Handel's English-language oratorio Messiah, HWV 56.

+Felix Goebel-Komala (1961-2016) published a version in 1994 entitled "Psalm of Hope", using words based on John Newton's hymn Amazing Grace as a refrain.